SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

   bash, Liquid, Python, Ruby, Rust: for <expression> in <iterable> ...
   Java: for (<type> <element> : <iterable>) ...
-  JS: for (<variable> in <object>) ... (only used to iterate over all key-value pairs of an assoc array) for (<variable> of <iterable>) ...
+  JS: for (<variable> in <object>) ... (only used to iterate over all key-value pairs of an assoc array) In a JS forin loop, the thing assigned to the variable is the key, not the value. for (<variable> of <iterable>) ...
   SCSS: @each <variable> in  <iterable>
 Some languages have collection-controlled loops that are called as methods on a collection or iterable (these are higher-order fucntions)